 Sharing the Plate

 The Unitarian Church of Montreal shares our weekly offering collected during the Sunday service with local organizations in need of support and whose missions coincide with ours.
-We are pleased to support the following excellent programs in 2017:
+We are pleased to support the following excellent programs:

 January: Head & Hands